 Admittedly, this is a 16-bit game, but it also appeared on the Commodore 64.

 This is a complete icon-controlled game, without any drop-down menus or much text for that matter.
-One interesting idea is that multiple roles of the Enterprise crew are shown as mini-screens around the main screen, again a bit like something you might have seen in a CAD program.
+One interesting idea is that multiple roles of the Enterprise crew are shown as mini-screens around the main screen, again something you might have seen in a CAD program.

 Something similar was on the drawing board of the Electric Dreams' Aliens game.
 Sadly the Star Trek screens don't update in any real time, but that might have been the goal at one time.